-Vessel operators who require additional restrictions such as increased under keel clearance margins, over and above those required by the port, must ensure that these requirements are specified to FTNS at the time of booking the vessel's arrival / departure.
+Vessel operators who require additional restrictions such as increased under keel clearance margins (See Forth Ports - Ruling depth and UKC Document Forth), over and above those required by the port, must ensure that these requirements are specified to FTNS at the time of booking the vessel's arrival / departure.
 This is to ensure that vessels are booked for the correct time, and to ensure that unnecessary delays / impacts to the shipping schedule are avoided.